rtm/human-css-classes/README.md

 Elements added dynamically to the DOM, or dynamic changes to classes, will be handled properly.

-Classes such as `mobile` are built-in as defaults, but the user is free to define their own media queries in the initializer.
+Classes such as `@mobile` are built-in as defaults, but the user is free to define their own media queries in the initializer.
 Multiple media classes can be specified, and the rules in question will apply to them all.